ngs-docs/angus/salmon-quant.md

 <blockquote>
 <center><b>PRACTICE!</b></center>

-How can we use the `grep` command to find the mappability percentages (<i>percent_mapped</i>) in ALL our json files?
-Make sure to print out the name of each file before you print the mappability percentage!
+How can we use the `grep` command to find the percent of reads mapped in ALL our json files?
+Make sure to print out the name of each file before you print the percent of reads mapped!

 <div class="toggle-header closed">
     <strong>Solution</strong>